Paper Weaving is something you should consider when have accumulated a lot of beautiful scraps of paper. Give them a new lease on life by weaving.

 If you want to add a greeting to your card, stamp it onto a separate piece of paper.
 Something 3-dimensional will complement this technique, such as a fluttering butterfly or flowers with petals that are slightly raised.

 Don’t have beautiful papers?
 Not a problem.
 Check out Stampin’ Up!’s Designer Series Papers.
-You will be spoilt for choice and there’s bound to be a set there that will win you over.
+You will be spoilt for choice and there’s bound to be a set there that you will love.

-I hope you enjoyed today’s paper craft inspiration and that you’ll give it a go.
+I hope you enjoyed today’s paper craft inspiration and that you’ll give paper weaving a go.
 Happy paper crafting!